miker704/Strife/patch_V5_notes.md

     - Uploaded Readme resources 4wayliveMessaging.mp4.
     - Added userSettingsEmail2024.svg.
     - Added new styles to allow 2 different header images to be rendered in edit user email sub modal.
+    - Added a random change to edit user email sub modal where the header image will be the classic animated one or the new static version.